itskingori/sanaa/docs/index.md

      normal tags.
    * Compressed binary with a shasum 256 file will be uploaded as attachments to the release.
-3. Trigger will start a build on Docker Hub to publish two Docker images:
-   `kingori/sanaa:latest` and `kingori/sanaa:x.y.z`.
+3. Trigger will start a build on Docker Hub to publish two Docker images (right after GitHub release): `kingori/sanaa:latest` and `kingori/sanaa:x.y.z`.

 ## FAQ